 Autism is part of your DNA.
 Sometimes, autistic people will struggle with loud sounds.
 And getting confused.
 You’re still special when you are autistic.
 It is fun to be autistic.

 This description is sweet, but it doesn’t cover everything.
-Since autism is very complex, it’s hard to cover every single trait.
+Since autism is complex, it’s hard to cover every single trait.
 Thus, we’ll talk about some of the major ones.
 It has social traits and other traits.

 - Unusual social approach